|

 what about Lacey Leigh?

-bluesy, pop, country EXPLOSION of emotion as
+a honky-tonk, bluesy, pop, country EXPLOSION

-Jaime's heart and soul?
+Who will win Jaime's heart and soul?

 |